Abstract

 - Related Works

-- Labour Unrest And Underdevelopment In Nigeria: An Appraisal Of 2000-2013
+- The Policy Of Privatization And Commercialization Of Public Enterprises In Nigeria: An Appraisal Of Telecommunication

 - Resource Control Agitations And Political Stability In Nigeria (a Case Study Of South-south)